-The 0% rate
+0% rate

-The 0% rate generally applies to longterm gain that would be taxed at 10% or 12% based on the taxpayer's ordinaryincome rate.
-If you have adult children in one of these tax brackets, consider transferring appreciated or dividendproducing assets to them so they can sell the assets or reap the dividends and enjoy the 0% rate, which also applies to qualified dividends.
-This strategy can be even more powerful if you'd be subject to the 3.8% NIIT (see Case Study 6 on page 10) or the 20% long-term capital gains rate if you sold the assets.
+The 0% long-term capital gains rate generally applies to long-term gain that would be taxed at 10% or 12% based on the taxpayer's ordinary-income rate.
+If you have adult children in one of these tax brackets, consider transferring appreciated or dividend-producing assets to them so they can sell the assets or reap the dividends and enjoy the 0% rate, which also applies to qualified dividends.
+This strategy can be even more powerful if you'd be subject to the 3.8% NIIT (see page 9) or the 20% long-term capital gains rate if you sold the assets.
+(See Case Study 5.)